- Home

 Program Overview

-The purpose of this code is to establish minimum requirements to safeguard the public.
+The purpose of the code is to establish minimum requirements to safeguard the public.
 The housing code enforcement of minimum property standards is a major part of conserving our City’s older housing stock.
-This form has been designed to provide both investor/owners and tenants general information on the housing code, and inspection fees assessed to property owners for performing inspections on rental property.
+The Code has been designed to provide investors, owners, and tenants general information on the housing code, the minimum safety requirements, and the inspection fees for performing inspections on rental property.

 The housing code enforcement process begins with your commitment to provide adequate, safe and sanitary living conditions.
-It takes the joint efforts of investor/owners and the City, that as a property owner or tenant you are familiar with health and safety conditions that not only affect an individual’s living environment, but the quality of life in our city.
+It takes the joint effort of investors/owners and the City to ensure, as a property owner or tenant, you are familiar with health and safety conditions that not only affect an individual’s living environment, but the quality of life in our city.

 View the Rental Housing Inspection Checklist (PDF) for more information.